-Program includes: English 11 (HP) or English 12 (HP) Government and Economics or US History (P) Economics of Marketing (P) (ROP) CART Technology Applications
+Composition Through Careers (HP) or Expository English 12 (HP) Government and Economics or US History (P) Economics of Marketing (P) (ROP) CART Technology Applications

 Students explore the dynamics of how and why people spend their money and time, as well as ways to influence those decisions.
 They work with business professionals to produce effective business plans and develop marketing strategies for local businesses.
-Students learn industry standard technology for conducting market research and creating advertising products
+Students learn industry standard technology for conducting market research and creating advertising products.